noahehall/theBookOfNoah/0current/languages/scala/scala.syntax.md

   case weekly @ Weekly => weekly.total

+// objects
 // import SomeObj.*
 // ^ at top of file so you can use prop instead of SomeObj.prop object SomeObj {
   val prop: Boolean = true
 }

+// Options
 // handle the absense of data in an elegant way
 // can either be a Some or a None val poops: Option[String] = None // no data val poops: Option[string] = Some("times") // has data

+// Lists (collection)
+// sequential immutable linked-list
+// each el has a pointer to the next el in the list
+// head: the first el in the list
+// tail: the ramining els
+// nil: the last element, which will always be of type nil val poop: List[Int] = List(1,2,3) val emptyPoop: List[Int] = List() val emptyPoop: List[Int] = Nil

+// working with lists
+val poop: List[Int] = List(1,2,3)
+// prepend a value onto poop
+// can also use :+ and ++ operators
+0 +: poop // List(0,1,2,3)
+// get the distinct values in a new list poop.distinct
+// how many els
+poop.length
+// get first two els into a new list poop.take(2)

 //////////////////////////////////